-We'd started way back when with an organic potato split in half that looked like this (more on the whole project here):
+The big day we'd waited for, 7 months in the making, finally came!
+We harvested the sweet potatoes we started growing from slips in our windowsill and then outdoors in coffee sack bags.
+We'd started way back when with an organic potato split in half that looked like this (more on the whole project here)...

 We'd (Basil included) really built this moment up in our heads, doing lots of online research to ensure we'd end up with "bags full of potatoes" in the fall season — which is finally here.
 Can anyone else believe it's actually November already?